-Experienced Divorce lawyers Cumming and surrounding areas in North Georgia
+Experienced Divorce lawyers In Cumming, Georgia

 The decision to divorce is never easy.
 We know you may be overwhelmed with complex emotions and confused about the necessary steps and issues that must be resolved as part of the divorce process.
 You probably have questions about property division, how to determine appropriate levels of financial support and how to minimize the emotional impact of divorce on your child.
 At Banks, Stubbs & McFarland, our experienced divorce attorneys will explain your legal rights and the legal process.
 With efficient, effective strategies, we arm you with the facts you need to make sound decisions.